openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

 Initialization and Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-  - On system reset, all eFPGA interfaces are disabled by default and has to be explicitly enabled.
+  - On system reset, all eFPGA interfaces are disabled by default and have to be explicitly enabled.
   - Interfaces are enabled via the ENABLE_IN_OUT_EFPGA CSR and are communicated through various enable signals to the eFPGA.
-  - Reset control is asserted and deasserted through the RESET_TYPE1_EFPGA CSR, which allows resetting of individual eFPGA quadrants and is communicated through the 4 bit reset_type1_efpga_o signal.
+  - Reset control is asserted and deasserted through the RESET_TYPE1_EFPGA CSR, which allows resetting of individual eFPGA quadrants and is communicated through the 4-bit reset_type1_efpga_o signal.
-  - Additional features are controlled through the EFPGA_CONTROL CSR and the same is communicated through 32 bit control_in signal.
+  - Additional features are controlled through the EFPGA_CONTROL CSR and the same is communicated through the 32-bit control_in signal.

 Monitoring
 ^^^^^^^^^^
   - The EFPGA_STATUS CSR provides visibility into the operational state of the eFPGA.
-The 32 bit status signals(status_out) from eFPGA are made available on this CSR, to make them accessible through APB interface.
+The 32-bit status signals(status_out) from eFPGA are made available on this CSR to make them accessible through the APB interface.
   - The EFPGA_VERSION CSR allows software to determine the eFPGA IP version.
-The 8 bit version signals(version) from eFPGA are made available on this CSR, to make them accessible through APB interface.
+The 8-bit version signals(version) from eFPGA are made available on this CSR to make them accessible through the APB interface.

 Power Management
 ^^^^^^^^^^^^^^^^
   - Clock gating can be selectively applied to eFPGA-related FIFOs and is provided through the clk_gating_dc_fifo_o signal to eFPGA.
-      - Note: As per current design clk_gating_dc_fifo_o is always set to 1.
+      - Note: As per current design, clk_gating_dc_fifo_o is always set to 1.

 Ready Timeout Mechanism
 ~~~~~~~~~~~~~~~~~~~~~~~
-The Ready Timeout (RTO) mechanism is a system protection feature that monitors bus transactions and detects when a peripheral does not respond within an expected time frame.
+The Ready Timeout (RTO) mechanism is a system protection feature that monitors bus transaction timeouts.
 The SoC Controller generates a timeout signal (rto_o) when a peripheral fails to respond within the specified time limit.
-It enhances system robustness by preventing indefinite stalls caused by unresponsive peripherals.
+It improves system robustness by preventing the bus from stalling indefinitely due to unresponsive peripherals.

-The RTO mechanism is segregated into two IPs, the SoC Controller and the Peripheral Interconnect.
+The RTO mechanism is segregated into two IPs, the SoC Controller and the SoC Peripheral Interconnect.
-  - The Peripheral Interconnect IP is responsible generating the ready signal(start_rto_i) and informing which peripheral casued timeout through peripheral_rto_i signal.
-  - The SoC Controller houses the timeout counter and the CSRs for configuring the timeout period and monitoring the status of peripherals.

-Timeout Detection Flow
-^^^^^^^^^^^^^^^^^^^^^^
-  - Software configures the timeout threshold by writing to the RTO_COUNT CSR.
+Operation
+^^^^^^^^^
-  - When a bus transaction starts, the peripheral interconnect asserts the start_rto_i signal and the timeout counter begins to decrement.
+  - When a bus transaction starts, the SoC peripheral interconnect asserts the start_rto_i pin on the SoC Controller.
+  - The SoC Controller, when its start_rto_i pin is asserted, starts counting down from the value set in the RTO_COUNT CSR and decrements on each positive edge of the system clock (HCLK).
   - The counter starts counting down from the value set in the RTO_COUNT CSR and decrements on each positive edge of the system clock(HCLK).
-  - If the peripheral responds before the counter reaches zero:
-      - The peripheral interconnect deasserts the start_rto_i signal.
+  - The RTO_COUNT CSR of the SoC controller defines the timeout threshold.
-      - The counter is reloaded, and no timeout is signaled.
+  - If the SoC Peripheral Interconnect deasserts the start_rto_i signal before the SOC controller timeout counter reaches zero, then the counter is reloaded, and no timeout is signalled.
-  - If the counter reaches zero:
+  - If the SOC Peripheral Interconnect fails to respond by deasserting the start_rto_i signal before the SOC controller timeout counter reaches zero, then the SOC controller asserts an rto_o signal to the SOC Peripheral Interconnect to indicate a timeout.
-      - The rto_o signal is asserted to indicate a timeout.
+  - The SOC Peripheral Interconnect, when its rto_i is asserted, drives the peripheral_rto_i pin of the SOC Peripheral Interconnect to indicate which peripheral caused the timeout.
-      - The peripheral interconnect updates which peripheral caused timeout through peripheral_rto_i signals, which is then stored in the RTO_PERIPHERAL_ERROR CSR.
+  - The SOC peripheral controller captures the faulty peripheral information in RTO_PERIPHERAL CSR to indicate which core-v-mcu peripheral caused the timeout.
+  - The RTO_PERIPHERAL CSR consists of 9 bits, each bit representing a specific peripheral.
+When the peripheral_rto_i pin is updated, the values of the corresponding bits in the RTO_PERIPHERAL CSR are set to 1.
+  - In the next clock cycle, the SoC controller deasserts the rto_o signal.
+  - The SoC Peripheral Interconnect, when its rto_i is deasserted, clears the peripheral_rto_i pin.
-      - The timeout event is acknowledged and cleared by writing any data to the RTO_PERIPHERAL_ERROR CSR (the write value is ignored and the CSR is cleared).
+  - The RTO_PERIPHERAL CSR is clear-on-write, i.e. writing to this CSR will clear it, and the write value is ignored.

-Timeout Management
-^^^^^^^^^^^^^^^^^^
-  - Software can monitor the RTO_PERIPHERAL CSR to detect which peripherals have timed out.
-  - To acknowledge and clear a timeout event, software writes to the same CSR.

 Boot Control
 ~~~~~~~~~~~~
-The boot control mechanism manages the system boot process, determining the behavior of the Fabric Controller/Core-Complex during reset and initial execution.
+The boot control mechanism manages the system boot process, determining the behaviour of the Fabric Controller/Core-Complex during reset and initial execution.
 It allows flexible configuration of boot address, fetch control, and boot mode selection.
 This mechanism enables software and hardware to coordinate system boot through configurable registers and external signals, supporting multiple boot modes and sources.

 Boot Address Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
   - On system reset, the default boot address is set to 0x1A000080.
-  - Software can modify the boot address by writing a new value to FCBOOT CSR.
+  - The boot address can be modified by writing a new value to the FCBOOT CSR.

 Fetch Control
 ^^^^^^^^^^^^^
-  - The Fabric Controller/Core-Complex's activity is gated by the fc_fetchen_o signal i.e. allowing dynamic enable/disable of instruction fetch.
+  - The Fabric Controller/Core-Complex's activity is gated by the fc_fetchen_o signal, i.e. allowing dynamic enable/disable of instruction fetch.
+      - The default value of fc_fetchen_o is ,1 i.e instruction fetch is enabled.
   - This signal is controlled through the FCFETCH CSR.

 Boot Mode Selection
 ^^^^^^^^^^^^^^^^^^^
+Boot mode defines how and from where a system loads the code needed to start operating.
   - Boot mode is influenced by external hardware signals:
       - bootsel_i: Selects between different boot paths.
           - 1 = SPI boot
           - 0 = Host mode via I2Cs
       - dmactive_i: Indicates debug mode active status.
-  - The selected boot mode and current boot status, as well as the debug mode status are captured in the BOOTSEL CSR.
+  - The selected boot mode and current boot status, as well as the debug mode status, are captured in the BOOTSEL CSR.

 JTAG Interface
 ~~~~~~~~~~~~~~
 The SoC Controller provides an interface to the JTAG debug port, enabling bidirectional communication and control for system-level debugging.
-Key Features:
+Key features:

-  - 8-bit JTAG register interface
-  - Bidirectional communication through JTAGREG CSR
+  - Bidirectional communication through 8-bit-wide JTAG_REG_IN and JTAG_REG_OUT bitfields of JTAGREG CSR
-  - Synchronization of incoming JTAG signals to the system clock

-Signal Synchronization
-^^^^^^^^^^^^^^^^^^^^^^
-  - External JTAG signals are synchronized to the internal system clock(HCLK) to ensure reliable data exchange.
+  - External JTAG signals are synchronised to the internal system clock (HCLK) to ensure reliable data exchange.

 Data Access and Communication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-  - The upper bits of JTAGREG are updated with incoming JTAG data from external device through soc_jtag_reg_i port.
+  - The upper bits of JTAGREG are updated with incoming JTAG data from an external device through the soc_jtag_reg_i port.
-  - The lower bits of JTAGREG can be written by software to transmit data to the external JTAG device through soc_jtag_reg_i port.
+  - The lower bits of JTAGREG can be written by software to transmit data to the external JTAG device through the soc_jtag_reg_i port.
-  - This bidirectional access enables debug communication, such as status reporting, control signaling, or debug-triggered behaviors.
+  - This bidirectional access enables debug communication, such as status reporting, control signalling, or debug-triggered behaviours.

 Soft Reset Mechanism
 ~~~~~~~~~~~~~~~~~~~~
 The soft reset mechanism allows the SoC Controller to reset all APB client peripherals connected to the APB bus without requiring a full system reset.
-This feature is useful for recovering from peripheral malfunctions or reinitializing peripherals during runtime.
+This feature is useful for recovering from peripheral malfunctions or reinitialising peripherals during runtime.
-Key Features:

-  - Resets all APB client peripherals to their default states.
-  - Allows reconfiguration of peripherals without a full system reset.
-  - Provides a mechanism to reinitialize APB peripherals through APB interface.
-  - Triggered by writing to the SOFT_RESET CSR.

-Operation:
+Operation
+^^^^^^^^^
   - Writing any value to the SOFT_RESET CSR (at offset 0x00FC) initiates the soft reset sequence.
   - The write value is ignored, as the CSR acts as a write-only strobe.
   - Upon triggering, the soft_reset_o signal is asserted, propagating the reset to all APB client peripherals.
-  - APB client peripheral include the following:
+  - APB client peripheral includes the following:
       - I2C Slave
       - Event Controller
       - Advanced Timer